 In moral conduct in virtual space with an Islamic angle, one cannot be content with the positive consequences of one’s activity.
-Very genuine programming projects are required to improve moral activity with regard to reason.
+Very genuine programming projects are required to improve moral activity with regard to the intents of agents' .
 As an illustration, the standard moral teachings in technology are restricted to indicating ethical norms or training users or designers of technology to act in light of those standards.
 Some other independent training and instructive methods may be expected to extend good action and elevate its recognition among numerous recipients in the virtual space, so that the two strategies achieve the moral development of authorities involved in cyberspace.

-In the meantime, in rewriting ethical command in all cases, one should endeavor to consider an instruction for the procedure of intervention of an individual’s intent besides each instruction on ethical action.
-If unassumingness in the presentation of information and respect for the privacy of individuals in virtual space is a good recitation to which all officials should be committed, the individual’s intent in being committed to this ethical precept should also be embedded.
+In the meantime, in rewriting ethical recommendations, one should endeavor to specifying an instruction for the procedure of an individual’s intent besides each instruction on goodness or badness of an action.
+If unassumingness in the presentation of information and respect for the privacy of individuals in virtual space is a good rule to which all officials should be committed, the individual’s intent in being committed to this ethical adherence should also be considered.
 These two exercises (action and intent) guarantee that the action is ethical in a cohesive setting.

 2-Goodness in ethical actions is intrinsic but—due to the limits of human reason—humans are in need of divine revelation in order to designate its limits.